tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 1. Really know what you are doing.
 Getting invalidation right is really hard.
 That's one reason why the auto-invalidation is so rigorous; to avoid delivering stale content.

-2. If your agent sends a HTTP-header `CQ-Action-Scope: ResourceOnly`, that means that this single invalidation request should not trigger an auto-invalidation.
+2. If your agent sends a HTTP-header `CQ-Action-Scope: ResourceOnly`, that means that this single invalidation request does not trigger an auto-invalidation.
 This ( [https://github.com/cqsupport/webinar-dispatchercache/tree/master/src/refetching-flush-agent/refetch-bundle](https://github.com/cqsupport/webinar-dispatchercache/tree/master/src/refetching-flush-agent/refetch-bundle)) piece of code might be a good starting point for your own replication agent.

 3. `ResourceOnly`, only prevents auto-invalidation.
 To actually do the necessary dependency resolving and invalidations, you must trigger the invalidation requests yourself.
-You may want to check the package Dispatcher Flush Rules ([https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html)) for inspiration on how that could actually happen.
+You may want to check the package Dispatcher flush rules ([https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html)) for inspiration on how that could actually happen.

 We don't recommend that you build a dependency resolving scheme.
-There is just too much effort and little gain – and as said before there is too much that you will get wrong.
+There is just too much effort and little gain – and as said before, there is too much that you will get wrong.

-Rather, what you should do is find out which resources don't have any dependencies on other resources and can be invalidated with the `ResourceOnly` option.
+Rather, what you should do is find out which resources don't have any dependencies on other resources and can be invalidated without auto invalidation.
+You don't have to use a custom Replication Agent for that matter, though.
+Just create a custom rule in your Dispatcher config that excludes these resources from auto invalidation.

 We said that the main navigation or teasers are a source for dependencies.
 Well – if you load the navigation and teasers asynchronously or include them with an SSI script in Apache, you won't have that dependency to track.
 We will elaborate on asynchronously loading components later in this document when we talk about "Sling Dynamic Includes".

 The same applies for Pop-Up windows or content that is loaded into a lightbox.
-These pieces also rarely have navigations (aka., "dependencies") and can be invalidated `ResourceOnly`.
+These pieces also rarely have navigations (aka., "dependencies") and can be invalidated as a single resource.

 ## Building Components with the Dispatcher in Mind